Parking fines – resistance isn’t futile

 The offender wisely decided to continue making her appeal.
 It is more than a point of principle.
 The offender writes again with her representations and, only a few weeks later, the car park operator backs down.
 If she pays the original parking fee (£5.50), that will be an end to the matter.
 Result.
 The original parking fee is paid and the matter is at an end.

-We wonder, 1. how many other offenders have simply paid up in these circumstances, and 2. for those enforcing the parking notices, do they have some issue in enforcing the parking notice if payment has been made on a parking app but which has not been processed?
+- for those enforcing the parking notices, do they have some issue in enforcing the parking notice if payment has been made on a parking app but which has not been processed?

 Challenging claims, following complaints processes and putting up a fight are actions that should not be confined just to parking notices.
 Defective goods, inadequate services and breaches of contracts are some of several things that many of us simply put up with.
 But there is a choice and a difference can really be made by putting up a fight.
 Resistance isn’t futile.